Living Kidney Donor (LKD) Program

 - Our patients with a history of cancer are seen by UW providers at the renowned Seattle Cancer Care Alliance.

-: UW Medicine’s transplant team is highly experienced at planning and performing living-donor kidney transplants — more than 150 from 2008 to 2012.
+Volume of experience: UW Medicine’s transplant team is highly experienced at planning and performing living-donor kidney transplants — more than 190 from 2010 to 2016.

 - And if necessary, we can also transplant other organs — the pancreas, liver or heart — at the same time we perform your kidney transplant.